Hit Record — Course Admin

 Your phone

-The camera already in your pocket is more than good enough. iPhone or Android — both shoot better video than broadcast cameras did 10 years ago.
+The camera already in your pocket shoots better video than broadcast cameras did 10 years ago.
 Film vertically (9:16) for TikTok, Reels, and Shorts.

 2